frockyg/samsung-datacleaning/codebook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 "-XYZ" is used to denote 3-axial signals in the X, Y and Z directions.

+The set of variables that were estimated from these signals are:

+mean(): Mean value
+std(): Standard deviation

+Each variable in the aggdata dataframe with either .mean or .sdev

 tBodyAcc-XYZ
 tGravityAcc-XYZ
 tBodyAccJerk-XYZ